Magic Items

 Casting Items

-Powerful casting items cast spells when activated with a command word.
+Powerful casting items add to your spells known list and grant you extra spell slots for daily casting.
 They usually do not take up a body slot; some can be used as weapons.
-They use your character level, casting stat, and BAB to determine variable effects, saving throws, attack rolls, and so forth.
-Moreover, they usually expand your spells known list, if their type of magic (arcane, divine, natural) matches your own.
-Many have an extra magical power.
-They must be soul-linked to be used.
+Many have a special secondary magical power, which uses your character level, casting stat, and BAB to determine variable effects, saving throws, attack rolls, and so forth.
+They must be soul-linked to be used, and then only if their type of magic (arcane, divine, natural) matches your own.

 Free-Willed Items